 When he reverted his gaze, Guesclin rolled his eyes to an impossible angle.
 ‘Just so there is no doubt, you still want me to kill this young girl.’

 ‘Well, dispose of her, yes… but we would prefer it if she was betrayed as a heretic, interrogated by the Inquisition and burned at the stake.
-We believe that will only happen if she refuses to marry the Prince.
+Our source is an informant inside the Pope’s palace at Avignon.
+As you have been told, we are concerned she may marry Edward, the Black Prince, heir to the throne of England.
+Apparently the Pope would approve of such a marriage.
+We certainly would not.
+We believe the inquisition will only become involved if she refuses to marry the Prince.
 However, if she commits herself to a marriage with the Black Prince, then you must dispose of her any way you can, before she is taken into safe keeping in England or Aquitaine.’

 A cunning look came over Guesclin’s face.

 ‘So as long as the girl marries the Prince, the church will turn a blind eye to the fact that she is a heretic but if she refuses to marry the Prince they will hunt down, interrogate and execute her.
 In that case, I will have wasted my time.’